 Once you are being treated for depression, you can make lifestyle changes and choices that help the condition known as “The Black Dog” stay at bay.

 Naturopathic services provided at the Pinewood Natural Health clinic that may help you cope with depression include acupuncture, herbal remedies, homeopathic remedies and dietary counseling and homeopathy.
-Our integrated practice has a special focus on anti-aging therapies, weight loss, therapeutic massage and cancer support.
+Our integrated practice has an interet in anti-aging therapies, weight loss and therapeutic massage.
 Feel free to contact us online.
 You can also call us at our Toronto Clinic at (416) 556-8100 or at the Pickering Clinic (905) 427-0057.